Parameter optimization for low-rank matrix recovery in hyperspectral imaging: Discussion

 \section{Discussion}

-The parameter analysis and optimization yield improvement of the hyperspectral images regarding the PSNR.
-We presented a detailed analysis with respect to the initial parameters of the LRMR method for different data test sets, however, with a focus on the Indian Pines data set.
-The analysis provides new insight into the flexibility and boundaries of the method.
-However, we note that parameter tests on other hyperspectral image data sets may provide a different parameter setting.
-Problem specific parameter configuration is suggested and it was a goal of this work to highlight and provide a sample analysis as model for other tests.
+We note that parameter tests on other different hyperspectral image data sets may provide a different parameter setting.
+Hence, we advise to perform a parameter study for the initial values in the LRMR method set up for a new test set.
+A problem specific parameter configuration is suggested and it was a goal of this work to highlight and provide a sample analysis as model for other tests.

 We computed the nonlinear optimization and the main analysis results in Matlab.
 A comparison between the computational costs of Matlab and Python has been presented for the integer valued parameters.
 The overall behavior of the algorithms is the same in Matlab and Python.
 However, the computational times have been significantly larger in Python.
 The reason is the efficient storing and processing of matrix-vector operations in Matlab.
 The analysis of computational times is important for applications, where the data budget is limited or where the data has to be processed in real-time, therefore for real-time decision-making.
+It was important to show the similar behavior in relative terms of both implementations, Matlab and Python, and to discuss the implementation issues that may occur.
+We observed a stable behavior for each implementation and the relative behavior was the same.

 Regarding future work, other optimization methods could be applied in order to select the optimized initial values for $p$.
 We have applied the Broyden–Fletcher–Goldfarb–Shanno (BFGS) Quasi-Newton method \cite{Broyden, Fletcher, Goldfarb, Shanno} as alternative to the nonlinear optimization.
 However, the method stopped always after two iteration steps.
 Alternatively, the use of a machine learning approach might provide additional parameter optimization results and a more efficient optimization approach to choosing $p$.
+This would require access to or the creation of a large data set in order to secure efficient training and testing of the machine learning algorithm.
 However, this is beyond the scope of this article and is ongoing work of the author.